airthingy/tensorflow-class-logistic-regression/README.md

 Test should produce over 90% accuracy.

+# Multi-class Linear Logistic Regression
+In this problem we need to classify a case in one of several possible categories.
+For example, we need to evaluate the risk of lending a sum of money to someone as Low, Medium and High.

-# Fetal Monitoring Complication Prediction
+## Fetal Monitoring Complication Prediction
 Cardiotocography is used to monitor fetal heartbeat and  uterine contractions during pregnancy.
 Various metrics are used to predict complications like hypoxia and acidosis.

 Prediction falls under three categories: